 Circulation: Volunteers arrange Library materials onto sorting carts in alphabetic and numeric order before shelving the materials in the stacks.
 Volunteers may also dust shelves, shelf read and help keep Library areas tidy.
 This position requires volunteers to push carts up to 75 pounds and to bend, stoop and stretch with or without reasonable accommodations.
 The position is best suited for those who love to organize and like to work independently.
 Shifts are 2 hours.
 Minimum 3 month commitment (24 hours) required.

 - Hampton at Oak Hill Branch.
-2 hour shift available on Tuesday, Wednesday, and Thursday evenings between 5-9pm and on Saturdays between 10am-6pm.
+2 hour shift available on Monday evening (between 5-9p), Tuesday evening (between 5-9p), Wednesday afternoons (between 1-6p), and Thursday afternoons (between 1-6p).
 1 volunteer needed each day.

-- Twin Oaks Branch.
-2 hour shift available on Thursdays either 2p-4p or 3p-5p.
+- Old Quarry Branch.
+2 hour shift available on Tuesday evening between 5-9p.
 1 volunteer needed.

 Recycled Reads: Volunteers assist staff in sorting books and materials for recycling, repurposing, or re-sale.
 Duties involve unloading boxes, checking for damage, sorting books by subject and value and shelving books and materials.
 This position requires volunteers to push cart up to 75 pounds and to bend, stoop and stretch.
 Work is best suited for detail-oriented individuals.
 Previous experience working working in retail and warehouse/stocking skills helpful.
 Shifts are 4 hours.
 Minimum 6 month commitment required.

 - Recycled Reads.
-4 hour shift available on Sundays from 12-4pm.
-This person will be processing books and working the front desk.
-1 volunteer needed. **in interviews**
+4 hour shift available on Fridays from 12-4pm.
+This volunteer would be sorting and shelving materials (80%) and working the front cash register (20%).
+1 volunteer needed.

 Social Media Ambassador: Support the Library by becoming a Social Media Ambassador.
 Help raise the awareness of APL on social media while raising our awareness of you--our best supporter!
 Sign up HERE.
 No minimum commitment or volunteer application required!

 Special Collections/Archives: Volunteers organize, describe, preserve and promote local history materials.
 Duties involve archival arrangement and description, research, cataloging, filing, preservation work ranging from photocopying to more advanced treatments, data entry and use of audio/video programs and equipment.
 Work is best suited for detail-oriented individuals.
 Most positions require previous archives experience or coursework.
 Shifts vary in length and are once per week.
-Minimum 3 month commitment (24 hours) required.
+Minimum 3 month commitment (24 hours) required unless otherwise noted.
 The Austin History Center is not open to the public on Mondays.

 Special Events (One Time Opportunities): Contact Volunteer Services for full details and to pre-register for an event.
 Applications are not required for these events.
 We do not work with community service hours for these events.
 Please let us know if you are under 18 years of age and wish to volunteer for a special event.